Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Lagrangian immersions given by covering maps

 Theorems \ref{thm:main} provides an idea of constructing examples of Lagrangian correspondences from one surface to another surface.
 This helps us to study how Lagrangian immersions change after performing Lagrangian compositions.

-Let $F$, $F_1$, $F_2$ be three closed surfaces and $(F,g;F_1\times F_2)$ be a Lagrangian correspondence from $F_1$ to $F_2$ with bisingular points.
-Suppose $F_1=F_2$ and the map $g$ is constructed using a self-diffeomorphism of $F$.\\ Suppose $S\subset F$ is a smooth one dimensional submanifold.
-Denote $U(S)\subset F$ as a neighbourhood of $S$.
-Then there is an identification
+Let $F$, $F_1$, $F_2$ be three closed surfaces and $(F,g=(g_1,g_2);F_1\times F_2)$ be a Lagrangian correspondence from $F_1$ to $F_2$ with bisingular points. {Suppose $F_1$, $F_2$ are closed surfaces with the same genus and the map $g_2$ is given by composing $g_1$ with a self-diffeomorphism of $F$.
+The following is the special case where this self-diffeomorphism uses the maps in Definition (\ref{def:8.4})}\\ Suppose $S\subset F$ is a smooth one dimensional submanifold.
+Denote $U(S)\subset F$ as a neighbourhood of $S$ {such that} there is an identification

 Define a smooth map $T:F\rightarrow F$:

 Therefore $T$ is a self-diffeomorphism of $F$.
 The Lagrangian immersion $g$ is defined as

 The followings are examples constructed using this idea.